Tibesti Mountains: Geology

-The Tibesti Mountains are a large area of tectonic uplift that, according to contemporary theory, resulted from a mantle plume in the craton of the African lithosphere, which is about 130 to 140 km thick.
+The Tibesti Mountains are a large area of tectonic uplift that, according to contemporary theory, resulted from a mantle plume in the craton of the African Plate lithosphere, which is about 130 to 140 km thick.
 This tectonic uplift may have been accompanied by the opening, and subsequent closure via subduction, of a rift zone.
 A system of regional faults, although partially obscured by the volcanic product, has two distinct orientations: a NNE-SSW alignment that could be an extension of Cameroon line, and a NW-SE alignment that could extend to the Great Rift Valley; however, the relationship between these fault systems has not been conclusively demonstrated.

 The basement of the Tibesti is composed of granite, diorite and schist, one of six exposures of Precambrian crystalline rock in North Africa.
 These are overlaid by sandstone of the Paleozoic era, while the peaks consist of volcanic rock.
 The continental hotspot activity began as early as the Oligocene, although most of the volcanic rock dates from the Lower Miocene to the Pleistocene and, in places, to the Holocene.
-Due to the comparatively slow movement of the African plate—roughly between 0 and 20 mm per year since the Lower Miocene—there is no relationship between the age of the volcanoes and their dimensions, geographic distribution or alignment, in contrast to hotspots such as the Hawaiian–Emperor and Cook-Austral seamount chains.
+Due to the comparatively slow movement of the African Plate—roughly between 0 and 20 mm per year since the Lower Miocene—there is no relationship between the age of the volcanoes and their dimensions, geographic distribution or alignment, in contrast to hotspots such as the Hawaiian–Emperor and Cook-Austral seamount chains.
 This phenomenon is also seen in Martian volcanoes, particularly Elysium Mons.
 Early volcanic activity created trap basalt formations that extend tens of kilometers and stack up to 300 m thick.
 Basanite and andesite are also found in the volcanic layer.
 More recently in geologic time, volcanic activity has deposited dacite, rhyolite and ignimbrite, as well as trachyte and trachyandesite.
 This trend towards the production of more felsic, viscous lavas could be a sign of a waning mantle plume.